Trinity College announces online CPD course to target property market knowledge gap

 This course is relevant to professionals with a work-related interest in housing and the property market, including Estate Agents, Valuers, Landlords, Solicitors, Chartered and Quantity Surveyors, Planners, Financial Analysts, Accountants, BER Assessors, Engineers, Construction Professionals, Active Fund Managers, Pension Fund Administrators, mortgage brokers and other professionals working with mortgages, and those employed in the social housing sector.

-This online course can be considered towards CPD for professionals, and certificates for completion of the course will be issued in June 2018 for CPD Portfolios.
+This online course can be considered towards CPD for professionals, and certificates for completion of the course will be issued upon completion.

 Who teaches the course?

 Ronan Lyons is an Assistant Professor of Economics at Trinity College Dublin, where his research focuses on property markets, in particular long-run housing markets and sustainable real estate.
 His doctorate at Oxford was on Ireland’s Celtic Tiger housing market bubble.
 Previously, Ronan worked as an economist for IBM and for Ireland’s National Competitiveness Council.
-He is a frequent contributor to national and international media on Irish housing and the broader economy and he is also the author of the quarterly Daft.ie Reports on the Irish housing market and writes a weekly column on the housing market in the Sunday Independent.
+He is a frequent contributor to national and international media on Irish housing and the broader economy and he is also the author of the quarterly Daft.ie Reports on the Irish housing market.

 When does the course start?